Matthew Y. Emerson

 Brandon D. Smith

 Brandon D. Smith (Ph.D.
 Candidate, Ridley College, Melbourne) works with the Christian Standard Bible and as an editor for Holman Bible Publishers.
-He’s the author of Rooted: Theology for Growing Christians (Rainer, 2016), They Spoke of Me: How Jesus Unlocks the Old Testament (Rainer, 2017), and the forthcoming Vision of the Triune God: Reading Revelation through the Father, Son, and Spirit (B&H Academic, 2020).
-He also co-hosts the Word Matters podcast and teaches Bible/theology at various schools.
+He’s the author of Rooted: Theology for Growing Christians (Rainer, 2016), They Spoke of Me: How Jesus Unlocks the Old Testament (Rainer, 2018), and the forthcoming Vision of the Triune God: Reading Revelation through the Father, Son, and Spirit (B&H Academic, 2020).
+He also co-hosts the Word Matters podcast and teaches Bible and theology courses at California Baptist University.
 He lives near Nashville, Tennessee with his wife and their two daughters.

 Winston Hottman serves as Director of Institutional Effectiveness at Criswell College in Dallas, TX, and as Associate Editor for the Criswell Theological Review.
 He earned a B.A. in Public Policy & Business from Houston Baptist University and an M.Div. from Criswell College.
 He is preparing to pursue a Ph.D. in early Christian studies.
 Winston is married to Bryn and has two children.